francescodibetta/francescodibetta.github.io/_news/announcement_20260516.md

 related_posts: false
 ---

-My contribution in Epistemology to the [12th European Congress of Analytic Philosophy](https://analyticphilosophy.eu/ecap12/) has been awared the [early-career prize](https://analyticphilosophy.eu/early-career-scholar-prize/)!
+My contribution in Epistemology to [ECAP12](https://analyticphilosophy.eu/ecap12/) has been awared the [early-career prize](https://analyticphilosophy.eu/early-career-scholar-prize/)!